How Do You Record eCommerce Sales in Accounting?

 If you haven’t already, it is time to upgrade to accounting software like Xero for eCommerce or QuickBooks for eCommerce.
 Both of these accounting softwares can sync with your website, do a lot of the grunt work for you, and help you avoid this eCommerce accounting mistake.

-Still, you will need to have an eye on your accounts to make sure everything is accurate.
-Xendoo’s eCommerce bookkeeping service can help ensure your books are up to date and accurate, giving you more time to focus on your business instead of your books
+Still, you will need to have an eye on your accounts to make sure everything is accurate. xendoo’s eCommerce bookkeeping service can help ensure your books are up to date and accurate, giving you more time to focus on your business instead of your books

 A business man uses a credit card to buy something online